 Other applicants apply through this application form

 We recommend that the candidates are familiar with the concepts of means, standard deviations, correlations, regression, and the analysis of variance (ANOVA).

 The course has full overlap with the previously held course Meta-Analysis (UV9212).
 However, the number of study points has increased, since the new course includes an additional day, meta structural equation modelling has been added, and the reading list expanded.

-The course covers 18 hours (distributed over 3 days à 6 hours).
+The course covers 24 hours (distributed over 4 days with 6 hours of teaching each).
 Mandatory participation is 80%.

 You will find the timetable at the semester webpage for the course.